Hypothyroidism vs. Hyperthyroidism

 Hypothyroidism is typically treated with thyroid replacement therapy.
 Different medications can imitate and replace the role of the thyroid hormone inside the body, making up for its natural lack.
 This treatment usually lasts for a patient’s entire life and dosage might change over time.

 While “hypo” means not enough, “hyper” indicates too much.
 Hyperthyroidism occurs when the thyroid gland produces an excess of hormones.
-The most common cause for hyperthyroidism is the autoimmune disorder Graves’ disease.
-Also known as an overactive thyroid, the hormone overload can cause a wide range of physical changes.
+The most common cause of hyperthyroidism is the autoimmune disorder Graves’ disease.
+Also known as an overactive thyroid, hormone overload can cause a wide range of physical changes.
 Many symptoms overlap with hypothyroidism, including thinning hair, dry skin and temperature sensitivity.
 However, while hypothyroidism causes fatigue initially, hyperthyroidism kicks metabolism into overdrive and makes a person restless and excitable.
 Nonetheless, as time passes and the body stays too stimulated, tiredness will eventually take over as well.
 Hyperthyroidism may also cause weight loss, hair loss, high blood pressure, nausea and vomiting, nervousness and an irregular menstrual period in women.

 Doctors generally treat hyperthyroidism with anti-thyroid agents.
 These medications prevent the thyroid from making hormones, without causing permanent damage to the thyroid gland.
 In some cases, surgery may be required to remove the thyroid.
 A person whose thyroid is removed will then enter hypothyroidism and require lifelong hormone replacement therapy.